 A great place to start is the SFU Clinic, which offers Travel Health Consultations and travel vaccines at cheaper rates than most other travel clinics in the lower mainland.
-Travel appointments generally take about 45 minutes, and you are expected to stay after the appointment for 15-20 minutes if you receive any vaccines.
+Travel appointments generally take about 45 minutes and must be pre-booked.
+Also be prepared to wait for 20 minutes after if you receive any vaccines.

 Seven safety steps for participants travelling alone:

-2. Preserve your safety and well-being.
-This is your first responsibility, and you must do whatever is necessary to achieve this objective.
+- Preserve your safety and well-being.
 Obtain prompt and appropriate medical attention, police protection or intervention, and/or Canadian embassy involvement.

-3. Notify your parents, guardians, and emergency contacts of your safety and whereabouts.
+- Notify your emergency contacts of your safety and whereabouts.

-4. When you have done all that you can reasonably do to ensure your well-being and to get a sense of the danger, immediately contact SFU Campus Security through its 24/7 emergency line (1-778-782-4500) with as much detailed information as possible so that the university’s response procedure can be set in motion.
+- When you have done all that you can reasonably do to ensure your well-being and to get a sense of the danger, immediately contact International SOS to initiate the University's emergency response procedure.

-7. Within 48 hours after the emergency/incident, complete an incident report and send it by fax or email to SFU Campus Security: firstname.lastname@example.org
+- Within 48 hours after the emergency/incident, complete an incident report.